profiseedev/kubernetes/AWS-EKS-CLI/README.md

 		    Default output format [None]: json

+6. Configure DNS
+    - Choose a DNS host name that you want to use eg:  profiseemdm.mycompany.com
+    - Register that hostname in your DNS provider with a CNAME that points to xxxxxx.elb.<region>.amazonaws.com (this will be updated later.

 ## Deployment

-1. Make cluster.yaml change the instance type to fit your needs.  https://aws.amazon.com/ec2/pricing/on-demand/
+1. Make cluster.yaml and upload to cloudshell.
+Change name/region/zone.
+Change the instance type(s) to fit your needs.  https://aws.amazon.com/ec2/pricing/on-demand/

             apiVersion: eksctl.io/v1alpha5
             kind: ClusterConfig